Class: Warlock

 (1st) Eldritch Lore

-Warlocks are not just ordinary spellcasters or ritualistic martials.
-They wield their magic and might through the strength of their egos, willing the powers they’re given into being using such effectively.
-You gain the following.
+Warlocks are not just ordinary magic users or ritualistic martial artists.
+They wield their magic and might through the strength of their egos, using what makes them tick to will their supernatural power into being, regardless of outside influences.

-• Conversely, if you have a feature or talent that allows you use any other Attribute Modifier for Spellcraft, you can apply it to your features granted by the Warlock.
+• Conversely, if you have a feature or talent that allows you to use any other Attribute Modifier for Spellcraft, you can apply it to your features granted by the Warlock.

-(1st) Pact Initiate
+(1st): Pact Initiate

-You gain a taste of mysterious power from an otherworldly force.
-You gain the Cantrips, Known common feature, using this class's Key Ability as a casting modifier.
+You gain the Cantrips, Known common feature, using your Eldritch Lore's chosen Attribute as the casting attribute.
 Your spell list for this feature is either the Arcane Spell list or the Occult Spell List, your choice.
-Additionally, you learn a special ability, called Manifest Pact Boon.
-Upon learning this ability and gaining this feature, you gain one of the following Boons of your choice.

 • Pact of the Blade.
 Your Manifest Pact Boon can target a weapon you are proficient in (and/or an ability with the Metaphysical⚙️ trait).
 That weapon is kept in an Extradimensional assigned to you, and can be summoned or dismissed with a use of Manifest Pact Boon / 1 ◈.